Housing affordability is the current topic of conversation at dinner tables across Australia.

-For those in Sydney and Melbourne, there’s no denying it has become a lot harder to get a start on the property ladder – and the main hurdle is saving the necessary deposit.
+There's no denying it has become a lot harder to get a start on the property ladder – and the main hurdle is saving the necessary deposit.

 But parents have been helping their children buy properties for generations and many are keen to keep doing so.

 So what options are out there to help your children into their first property?

 One of the most common ways that parents help their children is by agreeing to a guarantor loan.

 A guarantor loan is a loan product that offers up some of their equity to their child or children to assist with the deposit.

 For example, perhaps your daughter could only save $30,000 but needs $60,000 to qualify for a home loan.

 As a parent, you could offer the additional $30,000 as cash or by the equity in your own property to make up the difference, which can make a big difference to Lenders' Mortgage Insurance, especially.

 It's important to recognise, however, that while you may not have ownership rights over the property, you may be wholly and severally responsible for the entire loan if your daughter or son defaults.